gnodi/danf/doc/index.md

 [←](../README.md)

-Danf is a javascript/node framework providing many features in order to produce an evolutionary, maintainable, testable and performant code:
+Danf is a javascript/node full-stack framework providing many features in order to produce an evolutionary, maintainable, testable and performant code:
 * An object-oriented programming layer.
 * An inversion of control design (dependency injection via configurations files).
 * A simple system allowing to use the same code on both the client and server sides.